Lie groups and Lie algebras: Differential forms, partitions of unity

 Note also that given any partition of unity $\lbrace f_s\rbrace$ subordinate to $\lbrace U_i\rbrace$, we can define

 and this is a new partition of unity subordinate to the same cover now labeled by the set $I$, with the support of $F_i$ contained in $U_i$.

 Finally, note that in every partition of unity on $M$, the set of $s$ such that $f_s$ is not identically zero is countable, and moreover finite if $M$ is compact.
-This follows from the fact that any open cover of a manifold $M$ has a countable subcover, which can be chosen finite for compact $M$ (applied to the neighborhoods from condition (ii)), cf. Lemma \ref{counsub}.
+This follows from the fact that by Lemma \ref{counsub}, any open cover of a manifold $M$ has a countable subcover, and moreover a finite one if $M$ is compact (applied to the neighborhoods from condition (ii)).

 \begin{proposition} Any open cover $\lbrace{U_i,i\in I\rbrace}$ of a manifold $M$ admits a partition of unity subordinate to this cover. \end{proposition}